Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Introduction

 Recently, new data from JWST have opened up the possibility of observationally probing metallicity gradients in EoR galaxies for the first time.
 Recent studies \citep{Arribas2024_z7, Vallini2024_z7, Venturi2024_z6-8, Tripodi2024_z4-10} have provided initial constraints on metallicity gradients at $z>6$, revealing a diverse range of gradient behaviors in EoR galaxies.
-Most results suggest that EoR galaxies tend to exhibit modestly negative gradients around $-0.05\, \mathrm{dex\cdot kpc^{-1}}$, and a subset of observations has also reported the presence of positive gradients. \citet{Garcia_EAGLE_TNG} present results from TNG, Illustris, and EAGLE simulations in the reionization epoch, showing that most galaxies at this epoch exhibit strong negative gradients accompanied by substantial scatter.
-In the early stages of galaxy evolution, galaxies exhibit evolutionary behaviors that differ markedly from those at low redshift, with feedback processes playing a correspondingly different role \citep[e.g.][]{Jin2024a, Bassini20231, Mo20241}.
-However, studies focusing on metallicity gradients in the reionization epoch remain limited.
-The lack of high-resolution observations at $z \gtrsim 6$ hinders direct measurements of spatially resolved chemical abundances.
+Most results suggest that EoR galaxies tend to exhibit modestly negative gradients around $-0.05\, \mathrm{dex\cdot kpc^{-1}}$, and a subset of observations have also reported the presence of positive gradients. \citet{Garcia_EAGLE_TNG, Garcia_SPICE} present results from TNG, Illustris, EAGLE, SPICE and Thesan simulations in the EoR, showing that most simulated galaxies at this epoch exhibit strong negative gradients accompanied by substantial scatter.
+In the early stages of galaxy evolution, galaxies exhibit evolutionary behaviors that differ markedly from those at low redshift, with feedback processes playing a correspondingly different role \citep[e.g.][]{Jin2024a, Bassini20231, Mo20241}. \citet{SunGC2026} further argued that the gas in many EoR galaxies is turbulence-dominated rather than supported by stable disk dynamics, leading star formation to proceed in localized, clumpy dense regions.
+However, studies focusing on metallicity gradients in the EoR remain limited.
 Only a few simulation suites have explored this regime with sufficient resolution and sample size, leaving the physical drivers of early metallicity gradients still incompletely understood.